 Ansible is an open source automation platform.
-Ansible help us in configuration management, application deployment, task automation and IT orchestration.
-Imagine have a number of machines running on same version of same operating system, and you want to install LAMP server on every machine.
+Ansible helps us in configuration management, application deployment, task automation and IT orchestration.
+Imagine having a number of machines running on the same version of the same operating system, and you want to install a LAMP server on every machine.
 With ansible you don’t have to install individually on each one.
 You can install LAMP on every machine using a control machine on which ansible is installed.
 Ansible is agentless, so you don’t have to install any additional software package on client machines.

-Here I will show you how to install and configure ansible on centos 7, which you can be used as your control machine.
+Here I will show you how to install and configure ansible on centos 7, which you can use as your control machine.

 To get Ansible for CentOS 7, first you have to install epel repository:

 Ansible keeps track of all of the servers that it knows about through a hosts file.

 group_name is to identify all the servers under it together.

 I added only one host (spotfixcrew) under the group (sfcgroup).

 For managing hosts through ansible you must have ssh access to them.
 While connecting with ssh you should not be prompted for a password.
 So you have to setup a ssh key based authentication with all of the hosts.

 Then you have to specify to ansible to which user on the client it should try to connect.
 Here I use the name ‘prince’.